request an appointment online.

 Orbital sarcoma: Sarcomas arise from muscles or fatty tissue.
 The most common sarcoma in the orbit is rhabdomyosarcoma, which is found most frequently in children.

 Orbital and optic nerve meningiomas: These tumors are benign, meaning they are not cancerous and do not spread.
+They can be associated with other syndromes, including neurofibromatosis.
 They can be associated with the optic nerve.
 They can also form in the meninges (membranes that line the skull and enclose the brain and top of the spinal cord) in the base of the skull and extend into the orbit.
 The symptoms of these tumors may include a gradual loss of vision or visual field.

 These tumors are usually diagnosed with an imaging exam, such as an MRI of the orbit.
 Surgical biopsies usually are not necessary and are avoided if possible to minimize risk of visual loss.
-Treatment usually includes radiation therapy, particularly proton therapy.
+Treatment usually includes radiation therapy, particularly proton therapy through the Proton Therapy Center.

 Lacrimal gland tumors

 Adenoid cystic carcinoma: This rare cancer has the potential to spread and become life-threatening.
-For smaller or less aggressive tumors, eye-preserving surgery followed by proton therapy may be used.
+For smaller or less aggressive tumors, eye-preserving surgery followed by proton therapy, offered through the Proton Therapy Center. may be used.
 When the disease is more advanced or aggressive, the eye and surrounding soft tissue may need to be removed.

 Pleomorphic adenoma: This is the most common benign (non-cancerous) tumor of the lacrimal gland.
 It is diagnosis based on clinical signs and imaging studies.
 The entire tumor should be surgically removed.
 The eye should always be spared in these procedures.

-Other lacrimal gland carcinomas: Other forms of carcinoma such as adenocarcinoma or squamous carcinoma or mucoepidermoid carcinoma of lacrimal gland are managed similarly to adenoid cystic carcinoma.
+Other lacrimal gland carcinomas: Other forms of carcinoma include adenocarcinoma or squamous carcinoma or mucoepidermoid carcinoma of lacrimal gland.
+They are managed similarly to adenoid cystic carcinoma.

 Lacrimal sac and nasolacrimal duct cancers